- Complete Guide

 This presentation slideshow sample project has examples of a bullet-point text presentation, and how to create solid wipes and dissolves.

-Flash update: Flash is reaching end-of-life and is no longer supported by most all developers, however this demonstration continues in relevancy.
+Flash update: Flash is reaching end-of-life and is no longer supported by most all developers, however this demonstration remains relevant.

 Demonstration Summary: Preparing and animating presentation slides, using Dissolves and Wipes.
 However, instead of screen capturing from a Flash animation (only recommended in a emergency), we create new bullet-point frames in a third-party graphics application.